sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

    make -C /lib/modules/`uname -r`/build M=${PWD} clean
 ```

-### What happens when we do insmod in a module
+### What happens when we do `insmod` in a module

   The kernel module is a piece of kernel code (.ko in elf format) which can be added to the running kernel, and when loaded can be removed from the kernel.

 1- It calls init_Module() to inform the querken that a module is attemp to be loaded an transfers the control to the kernel

 2- In the kernel, `sys_init_module()`is run.
 It does the following operations
-  - Verify that the user has the permissions to load the moduel
+  - Verify that the user has the permissions to load the module
   - The load_module function is called
   - The load_module function assigns temporary memory and copies the elf module from the user space to kernel memory using 'copy_from_user'.
   - Checks the sanity of the ELF file.